 including such areas as history, architecture, local customs, mass-transit usage and tour routes.

-6. A GANYC member will be knowledgeable about the sites he or she has been contracted to visit and follow the rules of those sites.
-The member will advise the group of such rules in order to avoid problems and unnecessary delays.
+6. A GANYC member will be knowledgeable about the sites he or she has been contracted to visit, and of the rules and regulations governing the use of those sites.
+The member will adhere to, and advise the group, of such rules.

 In all other situations, it is the duty of the tour operator to educate the group regarding the gratuity.